openbookie/sportbook/README.markdown

 ## License

-The wettpool scripts and templates are dedicated to the public domain.
+The sportbook scripts and templates are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.

 ## Questions?
 Comments?

-Send them along to the [Wettpool Forum/Mailing List](http://groups.google.com/group/wettpool).
+Send them along to the [Open Sports Database & Friends Forum/Mailing List](http://groups.google.com/group/opensport).
 Thanks!